Grimngor/Final-Project-Multimodal-chatbot-for-YT-video-QA/README.md

 ## Project Overview

 This chatbot offers a powerful tool for accessing and querying information from YouTube videos and relevant PDFs.
-It combines PDF processing with OCR techniques, NLP, RAG (retrieval-augmented generation) and a LangGraph architecture with agents and tools to answer user queries accurately, leveraging the LangChain framework and Pinecone as a vector store.
-This solution improves content accessibility, supports efficient knowledge retrieval, and can significantly enhance the user experience on creating a DnD character.
+It combines PDF processing with OCR techniques, NLP, RAG (retrieval-augmented generation), and a LangGraph architecture with agents and tools to answer user queries accurately, leveraging the LangChain framework and Pinecone as a vector store.
+This solution improves content accessibility, supports efficient knowledge retrieval, and can significantly enhance the user experience of creating a DnD character.

 ## Key Features